Four Americas: Introducing the U.S. Political Compass

 • Very politically active

-Yellow Quadrant (bottom right)
+Yellow Quadrant (bottom right) lib-right

 Pew type: Populist right